vFense/toppatch-ui-rewrite/README.md

 ## What you need to develop/compile this project

-In order to develop, and compile, Remediation Vault, you need to have Node.js/npm latest, and git 1.8 or later.
+In order to develop and/or compile Remediation Vault, you need to have Node.js/npm latest, and git 1.8 or later.
 (Earlier versions might work OK, but are not tested.)

 For Windows you have to download and install [git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/download/).